 HBO’s ‘The White Lotus’ is a satirical miniseries set almost entirely within the confines of a luxurious seaside resort in Hawaii.
 The dark comedy focuses on the wealthy guests of the property, whose almost unspeakable levels of entitlement lead the frustrated hotel staff to secretly take some very unflattering (but deserving) actions against their self-absorbed patrons.

-No, ‘The White Lotus’ is not based on a true story.
+‘The White Lotus’ is a work of fiction.
 The show’s opulent setting, which is usually experienced first-hand only by the uber-wealthy, while most others can only glimpse the surreal luxury through videos and pictures, makes it difficult to determine whether the story is true or not.
 Although the mini-series, created, written, directed, and executive produced by Mike White (‘Entitled,’ ‘School of Rock’), has no direct basis in reality, it does offer a dramatized representation of very real occurrences that persist in our society.

 The show’s namesake property is also a fictional resort, as are its staff and vainglorious guests.
 ‘The White Lotus’ came about when HBO approached White to create a show that could be filmed in a single location without exceeding a budget of $3 million per episode.
 The need for a new show was largely driven by the devastating effects of the COVID-19 pandemic that had resulted in the shrinking of the studio’s roster of shows.
 Hence, another major requirement was that it had to be shot safely, with stringent health guidelines in place.